sweqtyy/DiscordActivityBot/README.md

 fishington (Fishington.io)

-youtube (YouTube Together, j use -yttogether for that)
+youtube (YouTube Together, just use -yttogether for that)

 betrayal (Betrayal.io)